 Why you should use your account to save for retirement

-The average couple who turned 65 in 2020 could expect to spend roughly $300,000 on health-related expenses during their golden years.
+The average couple who turned 65 this year could expect to spend over $300,000 on health-related expenses during their golden years.
 That’s outside of any other costs like housing, food and utilities.
 If you’re not 65, you should know that inflation on healthcare costs is about 70% higher than inflation for general goods.
 So you'll likely have to save much more.
 Now, you could just throw all your money into your 401k or IRA.
 But once you start taking disbursements, you have to pay income tax on the money you receive.

 That’s not the case with an HSA.
 HSAs have a triple tax advantage.
 That means your deposits, their growth and the withdrawals you make for qualified medical expenses are tax-free.
 There are also no required minimum withdrawals at age 71 like with other retirement accounts.